Azure/aks-engine/examples/dualstack/README.md

 **Note**

-When using kubernetes version 1.16, the IPv6 cluster subnet needs to be /8 as the default node CIDR mask size for IPv6 is /24

-For kubernetes version 1.17+, the default node CIDR mask size for IPv6 is /64 and the default clusters subnet is `fc00::/48`.
+The default node CIDR mask size for IPv6 is /64 and the default clusters subnet is `fc00::/48`.
 In 1.17+ node CIDR mask size can be configured by

 ```
         "controllerManagerConfig" : {